 As per Section 2(22B) of the Income Tax Act, the price of capital gains sold on a relevant period in the open market is FMV.
 If FMV cannot be assessed hypothetically, it is determined using this rule.

-In Fair Market Value, both buyers and sellers agree upon a certain price without any influence of external pressure.
+In Fair Market Value, both buyers and sellers could agree upon a certain price without any influence of external pressure.
 It generally refers to an asset's current value.
 Both the sellers and buyers need to agree upon a certain price in the open market to declare the FMV of a particular asset.

 However, the demand and supply of a certain product determine its market value.
 It has little influence on an asset’s current value.
 Transactions in the stock market usually take place on the market value of the security.